LifebellAI/mimiciv-queries/README.md

 `SELECT count(distinct (hadm_id + subject_id + icustay_id)) FROM physionet-data.mimiciii_clinical.icustays`\

 2. Other changes noted in the MIMIC-IV are largely around schema and how data was pulled and stored, and are listed on the project page seen here: https://mimic-iv.mit.edu/docs/overview/whatsnew/

+# How to Use

+From a BigQuery free tier account, run the queries in the order indicated by the number preceding the filename.
+All of this can be done from a free tier account with no subscription.

+If you'd like the most updated version I'm using, email me your GCP account email address and I'll give you permissions.